Relm Arrowny: Concept and creation

 Final Fantasy VI was developed with the mindset that none of the playable cast was the protagonist, and that each of them were equally the "main character".
 The cast of characters were selected from submissions from across the development team.
 Once the characters were selected, each individual would write their character's story, with Yoshinori Kitase balancing the plot as things developed.
 Relm's backstory was created by writer Akiyoshi Ota, with contributions from other writers.
 Her friendship with the character Edgar was conceived by Soraya Saga.

 During development, an early draft of the character's appearance was drawn by Tetsuya Nomura, while Yoshitaka Amano was commissioned to design the characters from the brief outlines provided.
 Given full creative freedom, Amano wanted to make "real" and "alive" characters, though with consideration for their representation in-game as small computer sprites.
 However, according to series creator Hironobu Sakaguchi and pixel artist Kazuko Shibuya, most of the characters were designed by Shibuya first as sprites.
 Though Shibuya acted as an intermediary between Amano and the development team, this resulted in discrepancies between Amano's concepts and the game itself.
 The composer of Relm's theme, Nobuo Uematsu, identified her as his favorite character in Final Fantasy VI.

-Standing 153 cm (5 ft) tall, Relm is a young girl, the granddaughter of Strago Magus and daughter of Clyde, who works as an assassin named Shadow.
+Standing 153 centimeters (5 ft) tall, Relm is a young girl, the granddaughter of Strago Magus and daughter of Clyde, who works as an assassin named Shadow.
 She, like her grandfather, is naturally capable of using magic, Her primary spell is Sketch, which, when used to draw a monster in battle, allows her to use its move against it.
 In early planning, Strago would have also had a wife that would have been a playable character, forming a trio with Relm.
 Named Lara, she was defined as a Geomancer-type mage, and would have bickered with Strago about which of two of them would die first, though at the same were intended to be "a good couple that protected each other".